FeatureBaseDB/featurebase-docs/docs/sql-guide/data-types/data-type-set-setq.md

 | Day | `D` | YYYY-MM-DDT00:00:00.000Z |
 | Hour | `H` | YYYY-MM-DDTHH:00:00.000Z |

+TIMEQUANTUM views:
+* improve the responsiveness of Range queries where a query uses the same combination of date units
+* increase storage overheads which may require the use of `TTL`(time-to-live)

 ### `TTL <time-unit>`

-An integer and time unit are used to calculate the number of seconds before a `TIMEQUANTUM` vie can be deleted.
+An integer and time unit are used to calculate the number of seconds before a `TIMEQUANTUM` view can be deleted.

 {: .note}
-`TTL` defaults to `0s` which indicates no views will be deleted.
+`TTL '0s'` is the default and should be used where `TTL` defaults to `0s` which indicates no views will be deleted.

 | Name | `<time-unit>` declaration |